gusztavj/Focus-Wizard/readme.md

 You need Blender 3.6 or newer for this addon to work.

-Help, support, updates and anything else: [https://github.com/gusztavj/Modifier-Manager](https://github.com/gusztavj/Modifier-Manager)
+Help, support, updates and anything else: [https://github.com/gusztavj/Focus-Wizard](https://github.com/gusztavj/Focus-Wizard)

 ## Legal Stuff

 ### Copyright

+This add-on has been created by T1nk-R (https://github.com/gusztavj/).

 **Creative Commons CC BY-NC-SA:**